top of page

 Honesty and Trust are Foundational

 Honesty and trust are mutually reinforcing.
-The more honest you are, the more trust you build; the more trust you build, the more honest you can be.
-This creates an upward spiral that strengthens relationships and improves organizational culture.
+The more honest you are, the more trust you build.
+The more trust you build, the safer it becomes to be honest.
+That upward spiral strengthens relationships, reduces misinterpretations, and makes accountability feel fair rather than threatening.

 Courageous Honesty Reaps Benefits